CloudLabsAI-Azure/Admin-in-a-day/Admin-Workshop/M04-HOL-Empower.md

     ![](../images/M04-1/pphub.png)

-   **Note:** PowerPlatformHub file download is done as part of pre-requisit.
+   **Note:** PowerPlatformHub file download is done as part of pre-requisite.

 6. Open the **Deploy-PowerPlatformHub.ps1** file from left navigation and make the below changes and save the file.